kanaria69/Mainecoco/README.md

-## Writing with a broken pencil is pointless.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.